ollama/ollama/README.md

 ./ollama serve
 ```

-Finally, run a model (in another shell):
+Finally, in a separate shell, run a model:

 ```
 ./ollama run llama2